 - If they’re not good sleepers, try finding out about all the different methods, choose one and stick to it.
 Here’s a selection that people I know have used with success.

-Contented baby (Gina Ford) – routine from hell, it’s hard but it works, hated by lots of people – just a selection of views.
+Contented little baby (Gina Ford) – routine from hell, it’s hard but it works, hated by lots of people – just a selection of views.
 I tried it but N wouldn’t wake when due to, so I picked and chose the bits that worked – bedtime routines, timings etc – he fell almost into her routine naturally on his own

 No cry sleep solution – If you’re not a fan of letting children cry it out, then this suggests gentle options like pick up, put down.